Tijay06/Health-insurance-model-with-linear-regression-model-prediction/README.md

-Medical Insurance Price Prediction using Machine Learning This repository contains a machine learning project aimed at predicting medical insurance prices based on various parameters.
+<h1>Medical Insurance Price Prediction using Machine Learning: </h1>
+<p>This repository contains a machine learning project aimed at predicting medical insurance prices based on various parameters.
 The project encompasses the following steps:

-Exploratory Data Analysis: Conducted comprehensive data analysis to gather higher-level insights from the health insurance dataset.
+Exploratory Data Analysis: Conducted comprehensive data analysis to gather higher-level insights from the health insurance dataset.</p>

+<ol><li>
 Data Visualization: Created visualizations to understand the dataset better and assess the relationships between parameters.

 Data Preprocessing: Applied preprocessing techniques to clean and prepare the data for modeling.